-Search on for man who killed 2 officers in Southern California
+Suspect in killing of 2 officers arrested

 Hours later, the Riverside County Sheriff's Office took over the investigation.
 Deputy Armando Munoz, a spokesman for the agency, said investigators are trying to contact the suspect but they're not certain he's inside the building.

-More than eight hours after police first arrived, CNN affiliate KMIR reported that a robot on wheels rolled past a group of reporters toward the scene.
+CNN affiliate KMIR reported that a robot on wheels rolled past a group of reporters toward the scene.
 A second, larger robot rolled out shortly thereafter, according to the station.

+Early Sunday morning, the Riverside County Sheriff's Office tweeted that a suspect had been taken into their custody.

 'My employees are broken'